 There are some people who should not be vaccinated without first consulting a physician.
 These include:

 - People who have had a severe reaction to a previous influenza vaccination;

 - People who developed Guillain-Barré syndrome within six weeks of getting a previous influenza vaccine;

 - Children less than six months of age (influenza vaccine is not approved for this age group);

 - People who have a moderate to severe illness with a fever (they should wait until they recover to get vaccinated).

 Where can I get vaccinated?

-Use the flu vaccine locator tool to find a location in your zip code.
+Use the Flu Vaccine Finder to find a location in your zip code.